 Fortunately, Joseph knew of the Bloodless Medicine and Surgery Program (BMSP) at MedStar Georgetown University Hospital.

 “When my doctor referred me to MedStar Georgetown, I was hopeful.”
-Joseph called the Lombardi Comprehensive Cancer Center and learned that a bloodless transfusion was possible with the expert team at MedStar Georgetown’s Bone Marrow and Stem Cell Transplant (BMT) program.
+Joseph called the Lombardi Comprehensive Cancer Center and learned that a bloodless transfusion was possible with the expert team at the MedStar Georgetown Stem Cell Transplant and Cellular Program.

 David Vesole, MD, director of the Myeloma Program, and Scott Rowley, MD, director of the Hematopoietic Stem Cell Transplantation Services, guided Joseph’s treatment plan.
-The MedStar Georgetown BMT Program is unique in the Washington, D.C., area, with specialists who have extensive experience in treating the most complex cases and high-risk patients.
+The program is unique in the Washington, D.C., area, with specialists who have extensive experience in treating the most complex cases and high-risk patients.

 Bloodless surgery techniques avoid blood donor transfusions entirely.
 A relatively new concept for many patients, MedStar Georgetown BMSP team has offered bloodless surgery alternatives since 2011.
 In fact, the program was established specifically to coordinate high quality, compassionate and respectful care for patients like Joseph.

 “Advances in transplant medicine have made it possible to treat many more patients with unique needs and complex conditions.
 We could treat Mr. Jackson because of our expertise in bone marrow and stem cell transplant medicine, in tandem with our expertise in bloodless medicine and surgery,” says Dr. Rowley.
 “But a lot of credit goes to Mr. Jackson.
 He was determined to find treatment and recover.”